Virtual Air Traffic Simulation Network

 Virtual Air Traffic Simulation Network (VATSIM) is a nonprofit organization that operates an online flight-simulation network noted for its active membership and realism.
-Users are able to fly aircraft as a pilot, or direct traffic as an air traffic controller in what has been described as a close approximation of real-life aviation procedures.
+Users are able to connect to VATSIM and fly aircraft as a pilot, or direct traffic as an air traffic controller in what has been described as a close approximation of real-life aviation procedures.

 Overview

 Communications between pilots and controllers are carried out using integrated VoIP or in-game text messages.
 Users are required to use custom software, designated as approved clients, in order to connect to the simulation.

-The main organs of the network consist of the Board of Governors, three of whom are responsible for one of the three geographic regions—namely, the Europe, the Middle East and Africa region, the Asia-Pacific region, and the Americas region, referred to as VATEMEA, VATAPAC and VATAMAS respectively.
+The main organs of the network consist of the Board of Governors, three of whom are responsible for one of the three geographic regions - namely, the Europe, Middle East and Africa region, the Asia-Pacific region, and the Americas region, referred to as EMEA, APAC and AMAS.
 These regions are further subdivided into divisions, some of which further divide into virtual area control centers, and virtual air route traffic control centers.
 Operating procedures within each area reflect local standards.

 The network also has a volunteer team of supervisors that help those who may need assistance in flying on the network and also help resolve reports of other fellow users breaking the VATSIM Code of Conduct.
 Upon registering for the VATSIM network, new users have to undertake an entry-level test about basic piloting skills and about the rules of the network.
 This was introduced on September 1, 2020, alongside a further restructuring of the pilot rating system to teach VATSIM users how to properly use the network and reduce the number of cases of pilots connecting without knowing what to do in busy airspace, causing disruption and frustration for some controllers.
+An update to this system was implemented in early 2025 as the "New Member Orientation Course", which replaced the older system of initial training for new members.

 Because the simulation adheres as closely as possible to real-life aviation procedures and radio phraseology, VATSIM can function as a training aid for student pilots lacking experience and private and commercial pilots looking to enhance their skills in radio communications.
 Events in the simulation are not hard coded on the network but rather emerge through human interaction and error.
 Consequently, the network has been described as bringing immersion to what was historically a solitary exercise and credited with playing a key role in the commodification of flight-simulation software.